 1. Do Give Yourself Time

-Don’t drop hints or ask questions frequently
+- Don’t drop hints or ask frequent questions

 2. Don’t Spend Everything

 While we’ve all seen extravagant engagement rings in magazines and on TV (and on some occasions, up close, in person), don’t feel you have to spend a massive amount of money on an engagement ring (or on engagement ring insurance).
 In 2019, a study conducted by The Knot revealed that the national average spend for engagement rings in the U.S. was nearly $6,000.
 However, a full third of survey respondents were spending somewhere between $1,000 and $3,000 on a less-expensive engagement ring purchase.
 It’s no secret that engagement rings are costly, but what should be emphasized most here is that there are many ways to consider which ring is perfect for your partner.
 When planning and finalizing your engagement ring budget, strongly consider these factors and questions:

 - Does your partner appreciate fine jewelry enough to increase the engagement ring budget?